Acoustic upright piano service specialising in pop, rock, alternative genres and more. Unlimited revisions included.

 Liam McCollum.
 Professional session musician based in the UK.
 Hold a BA in Music Technology and a Masters in Music from the University of Huddersfield.
-Eclectic piano player, mostly self-taught, don't read sheet music.
+I'm a versatile musician and can follow specific instructions/musical examples, feel free to contact me and I'll see if I can help you out with your project!

 Piano is a fully reconditioned/restored Yamaha U3 from the 1970s.
 I looked at around 25-30 U3s from many dealerships and settled on this one.
-It possesses an iconic sound that would work well on pop, rock, blues, and many other genres.
+It possesses an iconic sound that would sound great on pop, rock, blues, and many other genres.
 Listen to the samples and see what you think.

 Microphones are a pair of Oktava MK12s that possess Cardiod, Omni and Hypercardiod functions.
 These are plugged into a high quality M-Audio interface which goes into a macbook pro.
 I'd recommend Cardiod for an in-your-face sound that can cut through a busy mix, and Omni for a more raw but very full rounded sound.
 I can tweak the recording techniques to suit your tastes and mix.